Rook’s Nest Academy SEND Information Report 2019-20

 How will the curriculum be matched to my child’s needs?

 - All teachers use quality first teaching strategies.
 These include differentiation of work, varied stimuli, resources and visual aids.
+Work is marked showing an indication of the support a child has required.

 - Support Assistants are in every class each morning for Literacy and Numeracy.
 Additional intervention takes place in groups or individually to meet needs of the child or focus group.